 There's not much agreement, even among chefs.
 Some say stock and broth are the same.
 Some say the only difference is that broth has seasoning, which stock has none.

-A classic or traditional stock is made from bones plus a few vegetables (usually onion, parsley, carrots, and celery) with no seasoning.
+A classic or traditional stock is made from bones plus a few vegetables (usually aromatic vegetables such as onion, carrots, and celery) with no seasoning.
 The bones may be roasted for additional flavor.
-The aim is to get the collagen from the connective tissues, which makes a stock thick, and even gelatinous when cool.
-The body that this gives to a stock is its defining characteristic.
+When cooking stock, the aim is to get the collagen from the connective tissues, which makes a stock thick, and even gelatinous when cool.
+The body that the collagen gives to stock is its defining characteristic.
 A stock is not thought of as a finished product but as a base for other things such as sauces and soup.

 A traditional broth, on the other hand, is the liquid in which meat has been cooked.
 It has basically the same vegetables as stock, but it is usually seasoned.
-A broth may be served as-is, in which case it is then officially a "soup".
+A broth may be served as-is, in which case it is then officially a soup.
+Consommé is an example.

 One way of looking at it is that stocks stay in the kitchen but broths may go to the table.
 When it comes to vegetarian varieties, "vegetable stock" is exactly the same as "vegetable broth" since vegetables have no bones.

-Practically, in many kitchens, there may be little difference.
+Practically, in many kitchens, there may be little disparity.
 Stocks or broths may be seasoned or unseasoned, bones with meat still attached may be used to make either.

 Again, for the home cook, what it boils down to is that stock, broth, and bouillon are interchangeable.
 They're the foundation of soups, sauces, and many other tasty dishes.
 Have fun making your own homemade variations and experiment with store-bought brands.
 Once you've found your personal favorites, you won't need to focus on their differences—all you'll need to do is cook!